nikolakov/ml_learning/Neural Network improvements.md

 $$
 Where $C$ is the natural log of the sum of all activations, so it's independent of $j$

-## Log-likel
+## Log-likelihood cost function

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzQ0NjY1NjgsLTk5MjA3NTE4MywxNj
+eyJoaXN0b3J5IjpbMTMxODU0NTI2MiwtOTkyMDc1MTgzLDE2OD
-g3MTQ3OTU2LDIxODI0ODI0NiwtNzUzMjY0MzMwLC0xNzQ3NzI3
+cxNDc5NTYsMjE4MjQ4MjQ2LC03NTMyNjQzMzAsLTE3NDc3Mjc1
-NTA4LC01MzU2MzgzMjIsOTI2MjY0NTY5XX0=
+MDgsLTUzNTYzODMyMiw5MjYyNjQ1NjldfQ==
 -->